 Innovative Approaches to Wellbeing in Practice: Panel Session

 What could innovation for mental health and wellbeing look like?
 How can you practically implement change within your practice?
 Who could be involved?
 Every veterinary practice and team is unique with different needs and problems and there won’t be one solution fits all.
-With the help of the 2018 Vet Wellbeing Award Winners, Renate Weller, VetFit, and Emma Mamo, Mind delegates will be invited to brainstorm innovative ideas and hopefully take away two or three appropriate for their practice.
-Debbie Cohen will chair and describe her One Act of Kindness programme.
+Chaired by Debbie Cohen and with the help of the 2018 Vet Wellbeing Award Winners, Andy Rose, VetFit, and Emma Mamo, Mind, delegates will be invited to brainstorm innovative ideas and hopefully take away two or three appropriate for their practice.

 Stream D: Equine

 Preventing and Learning from Mistakes in the Equine Operating Theatre